 IllegalArgumentException when size is null, or size.getEstimate() is less than zero.
 OutOfMemoryError when there is insufficient memory for the LTMemory object or for the backing memory.
+IllegalAssignmentError when storing logic in this would violate the assign

 IllegalAssignmentError when storing logic in this would violate the assignment rules.